Bipolar Disorder and Pastoral Care Strategies: Navigating Mood Episodes in Faith Communities

 Conclusion

 Effective pastoral care for individuals with bipolar disorder requires a combination of clinical literacy, theological wisdom, and relational patience.
-Pastors who understand the neurobiological basis of bipolar disorder, who can distinguish between spiritual experience and manic symptoms, and who can create communities of grace that support individuals through the full cycle of mood episodes provide an invaluable ministry to one of the most underserved populations in the church.
+Pastors who understand the neurobiological basis of bipolar disorder, who can distinguish between spiritual experience and manic symptoms, and who can create communities of grace that support individuals through the full cycle of mood episodes provide life-saving ministry to one of the most underserved populations in the church.

 Implications for Ministry and Credentialing